Updated 12th February 2020.

 - Publishers – to supply textbooks relevant to your studying

-- Buyapowa - if you opt-in to our refer-a-friend scheme, we will share your data with Buyapowa who run the referral programme
+- Buyapowa - if you enrol as a student, we will share your data with Buyapowa who run our refer-a-friend programme

 We may also share your information if: